Cletus-FTL30/gatekeeper/README.md

 Detection-as-Code allows detection rules to be managed using software engineering practices such as version control, pull requests, automated testing, and CI/CD pipelines.

 These controls are useful for checking whether a rule is syntactically and structurally valid.
-However, a rule can still pass those checks after a change that alters its intended security behaviour.
+However, a rule can still pass these checks after a modification that changes its intended security behaviour.

 For example, a modification may: